Satyavrata Tirtha

 Satyavrata Tirtha (died.
 1638 CE) was a Hindu philosopher, yogi, mystic, scholar and saint.
-He served as the pontiff of Shri Uttaradi Math from 1635–1638.
+He served as the pontiff of Shri Uttaradi Math from 1635 to 1638.
 He was the 18th in succession from Madhvacharya.
 Satyavrata Tirtha ruled the pontificate with a remarkable distinction.
 His life was a saga of supreme spiritual achievements.
 He is a yogi of remarkable spiritual powers and a philosopher of wide fame.

 Works

 Satyavrata Tirtha authored some works consisting of gloss, commentaries on the works of Jayatirtha, Vyasatirtha and a few hymns.
 Satyavrata Tirtha wrote a commentary on Nyaya Sudha of Jayatirtha called Sudha Vivruthi.
 His gloss on Nyayamrutha of Vyasatirtha is also most appreciated.